 The main focus on this day was to get the decorative corbel bracket details just right.
 They will be installed above the front door.
 Here an Artisan uses a grinder to trim and edit the unwanted details.

-Spanish House Exterior Plaster Details for High Quality Spanish Homes
+Spanish House Exterior Plastering Details for High Quality Spanish Homes

-One of the telltale signs of a quality Spanish Colonial Revival home design is the exterior ornamentation that is built into the facades.
+One of the telltale signs of a quality Spanish Colonial Revival home design is the exterior ornamentation incorporated into the facade.
 These details take a lot of extra time to design, plan and build.

 Santa Barbara and Montecito, CA homeowners rely on local talent to craft the details they want for their custom homes.
 Here, an expert plasterer uses a Bon Tool for the intricate details he sculpting into the wet plaster.